renecannao/proxysql-old/README.rst

 * **proxy_mysql_port**

   Specifies the port that mysql clients should connect to.
-It defaults to 6033.
+Default is 6033.

+* **mysql_socket**

+  ProxySQL can accept connection also through the Unix Domain socket specified in *mysql_socket* .
+This socket is usable only if the client and ProxySQL are running on the same server.
+Benchmark shows that with workloads where all the queries are served from the internal query cache (that is, very fast), Unix Domain socket provides 50% more throughput than TCP socket.
+Default is */tmp/proxysql.sock*

+* **mysql_hostgroups**

+  ProxySQL groups MySQL backends into hostgroups. *mysql_hostgroups* defines the maximum number of hostgroups.
+Default is 8, mimimum is 2 (enough for classic read/write split) and maximum is 64 .

 * **mysql_poll_timeout**

   Each connection to proxysql is handled by a thread that call poll() on all the file descriptors opened. poll() is called with a timeout of *mysql_poll_timeout* milliseconds.
-Default is 10000 (10 seconds) and the minimum is 100 (0.1 seconds).
+Default is 10000 (10 seconds) and minimum is 100 (0.1 seconds).
+The same timeout is applied also in the admin interface and in the monitoring interface.

 * **mysql_auto_reconnect_enabled**

   If a connection to mysql server is dropped because killed or timed out, it automatically reconnects.
-This feature is not completed and should not be enabled.
+This feature is very unstable and should not be enabled.
 Default is 0 (disabled).

 * **mysql_query_cache_enabled**

-  Enable the internal MySQL query cache for SELECT statements.
-Boolean parameter (0/1) , where 1 is the default (enabled).
+  Enable the internal query cache that can be used to cache SELECT statements.
+Boolean parameter (0/1) , and default is 1 (enabled).

 * **mysql_query_cache_partitions**

-  The internal MySQL query cache is divided in several partitions to reduce contentions.
-By default 16 partitions are created.
+  The internal query cache is divided in several partitions to reduce contentions.
+Default is 16, minimum is 1 and maximum is 128.

+* **mysql_query_cache_size**

+  It defines the size of the internal query cache, if enabled.
+Default is 1048576 (1MB), so is its minimum.
+There is no maximum defined.

+* **mysql_query_cache_precheck**

+  It this option is enabled, the internal query cache is checked for possible resultset for every query even if not configured to be cached.
+Enabling this option can improved performance if the query cache hit ratio is high, as it prevents the parsing of the queries.
+Boolean parameter (0/1) , and default is 1 (enabled).

 * **mysql_max_query_size**

   A query received from a client can be of any length.
-Although, to optimize memory utilization and to improve performance, only queries with a length smaller than mysql_max_query_size are analyzed and processed.
-Any query longer then mysql_max_query_size is forwarded to a mysql servers without being processed.
+Although, to optimize memory utilization and to improve performance, only queries with a length smaller than *mysql_max_query_size* are analyzed and processed.
+Any query longer than *mysql_max_query_size* is forwarded to a mysql servers without being processed.
 That also means that for large queries the query cache is disabled.
-Default value for mysql_max_query_size is 1048576 (1MB), and the maximum length is 16777210 (few bytes less than 16MB).
+Default value is 1048576 (1MB), and the maximum length is 16777210 (few bytes less than 16MB).

 * **mysql_max_resultset_size**

-  When the server sends a resultset to proxysql, the resultset is stored internally before being forwarded to the client. mysql_max_resultset_size defines the maximum size of a resultset for being buffered: once a resultset passes this threshold it stops the buffering and triggers a fast forward algorithm.
-Indirectly defines also the maximum size of a cachable resultset.
+  When the server sends a resultset to proxysql, the resultset is stored internally before being forwarded to the client. *mysql_max_resultset_size* defines the maximum size of a resultset for being buffered: once a resultset passes this threshold it stops the buffering and triggers a fast forward algorithm.
+Indirectly, it also defines also the maximum size of a cachable resultset.
 In future a separate option will be introduced.
 Default is 1048576 (1MB).

 * **mysql_query_cache_default_timeout**

-  Every cached resultset has a time to live . *mysql_query_cache_default_timeout* defines the default time to live in case a TTL is not specified for a specific query pattern.
-Defaults is 1 seconds, causing the entries to expire very quickly.
-It is recommended to increase the *mysql_query_cache_default_timeout* for better performance. *mysql_query_cache_default_timeout*=0 disables caching for any query not explicity
+  Every cached resultset has a time to live . *mysql_query_cache_default_timeout* defines the default time to live (in second) for the predefined caching rules when the administrator didn't explicitly configure query rules.
+Default is 1 seconds.

 * **mysql_server_version**